Danish provisions applicable to Cookies

 New guidelines are expected soon

-The Danish Business Agency announced that the Cookie Guidelines are currently being revised in light of the preliminary ruling from the ECJ in October 2019.
+The Danish Business Authority announced that the Cookie Guidelines are currently revised in light of the prelimnary ruling from the ECJ in October 2019.